 I predictably grew into an adult too attached to air conditioning and Wi-Fi to get any closer to the real deal than renting a KOA cabin.

-But this sweet card game — and the inspiring story behind it — might just make me change my ways.
+But this sweet camping game — and the inspiring story behind it — might just make me change my ways.

-How a Class Project Sparked the Entrepreneurial Spirit
+How a Class Project Sparked These Young Entrepreneurs’ Spirits

 In the winter of 2015, 16-year-old Maya Gay was faced with a challenge.

 She and her entrepreneurship classmates were asked to come up with business ideas, which would then compete in a Dragons’ Den-style competition.
-Incentives included both cash prizes and considerable bragging rights.
+Incentives included considerable bragging rights… and cold, hard cash.

-Gay partnered up with her friend Rachel Birrell and worked on a business idea revolving around the pair’s passion: the outdoors.
+Gay partnered up with her friend Rachel Birrell and worked on a business idea that revolved around the pair’s passion: the outdoors.

 “I’ve grown up skiing, hiking and backpacking,” Maya says.
-Her whole family loves to explore the great outdoors, and she plans to hike the Pacific Crest Trail next year.
+Her whole family loves to explore the great outdoors, and she plans to hike the Pacific Crest Trail soon.

 But at 16, Gay and Birrell didn’t have the resources to create the material-intensive revised camp shoe they initially invented — at least not if they wanted to stand a chance against their competitors.